memphis-cs/skills-test-2019-fall/README.md

 Hint: To complete this task, you should need only to modify the existing controller and the existing view.

 Another hint: Use the Rails method [`simple_format`](https://api.rubyonrails.org/classes/ActionView/Helpers/TextHelper.html#method-i-simple_format) to render the poem body.
 (An example of its usage is already in `index.html.erb`.)
-This method will make it so that line breaks in the text also appear on the webpage.
+This method will make it so that line breaks in the poem-body text also appear on the webpage.

 ## Part 3.
 Test Submission